petergns/item-catalog-project/README.md

 <ol>
   <li>Use git clone https://github.com/petergns/item-catalog-project.git to clone this repository.
   <li>Navigate to the cloned repository using Git i.e. cd desktop/local-machine/vagrant
-  <li>Run the command 'vagrant up' to download and install the linux operating system
+  <li>Run the command 'vagrant up' to download and install the linux operating system.
-  <li>Run the command 'vagrant ssh' to log in to the virtual machine
+  <li>Run the command 'vagrant ssh' to log in to the virtual machine.
   <li>Install Flask (http://flask.pocoo.org/) with pip install Flask, if it is not installed already.
   <li>Install Sqlalchemy, Httplib2 and Oauth2client with sudo apt-get install, if they are not installed already.
  </ol>